Skip to main content

 There are also non-12-step support groups, such as SMART Recovery and LifeRing, that offer alternative approaches to recovery.
 These groups may be more suitable for individuals who prefer a secular or more personalized approach to recovery.

-Overall, the key to effective addiction treatment is a personalized approach that takes into account the unique needs and circumstances of each individual.
+Overall, the key to effective addiction treatment is a personalized approach that considers each individual’s unique needs and circumstances.
 The more addiction treatment methods a person can apply to their recovery journey, the more likely they are to achieve long-term sobriety.
 Seeking out an addiction treatment program that encompasses the 12 core functions of addiction counselling will allow a person to work with their addiction counsellor to create a complete addiction rehab plan and begin to live the life they deserve.